SababAosaf/FACTSpatialTranscriptomics/README.md

 ## 🧩 Overview

+Spatial transcriptomics (ST) enables high-resolution exploration of tissue architecture by integrating gene expression profiles with spatial information, advancing insights into cellular composition, organization, and interactions.
+Among ST applications, spatial domain identification is critical for linking gene expression patterns to tissue morphology and analyzing the tissue microenvironment.
+We introduce a trainable clustering framework that unifies four complementary strategies—ACT, FACT, SCATTER, and their ensemble—into a cohesive architecture.
+By coupling autoencoder-driven feature learning with an MClust-assisted clustering layer, this framework enables joint optimization of representation and cluster assignments through a trainable loss function.
+Applied to Human DLPFC, Mouse Brain Anterior, and Human Breast Cancer datasets, the Proposed framework achieves comparably higher accuracy in most cases while reliably identifying spatial domains and preserving complex tissue architecture

 Spatial transcriptomics (ST) allows researchers to integrate **gene expression profiles** with **spatial tissue information**, enabling high-resolution exploration of tissue architecture.
 This repository implements a **trainable clustering framework** that unifies four complementary methods: